How to Calculate Your Dog's Daily Caloric Needs (NRC Method)

 If you only have 30 seconds, here's what you need to know:

-Resting Energy Requirement (RER) is the foundation of canine nutrition.
-It represents the energy expended by a dog at rest in a thermoneutral environment.
+Resting Energy Requirement (RER) forms the foundation of your dog's nutrition.
+It measures the exact energy your dog burns while resting in a comfortable environment.

-The NRC 2006 formula uses a 0.75 exponent because a 10kg dog needs significantly more calories per kilogram of body weight than a 50kg dog.
-This is known as metabolic scaling.
+The NRC 2006 formula uses a 0.75 exponent.
+A 10kg dog burns significantly more calories per kilogram of body weight than a 50kg dog.
+Scientists call this biological reality metabolic scaling.

 Weight (kg) RER (kcal/day) Kcal per kg